ghc-proposals/ghc-proposals/proposals/0000-template.rst

 Alternatives
 ------------
-List existing alternatives to your proposed change as they currently exist and discuss why they are insufficient.
+List alternative designs to your proposed change.
+Both existing workarounds, or alternative choices for the changes.
+Explain the reasons for choosing the proposed change over these alternative:
+*e.g.* they can be cheaper but insufficient, or better but too expensive.
+Or something else.

+The PR discussion often raises other potential designs, they should be added to this section.
+And, similarly, if the proposed change specification changes significantly, the old one should be listed in this section.

 Unresolved Questions
 --------------------